-4.27.2 Further Documentation
+4.28.2 Further Documentation

-Original Berkeley documentation is provided on the CDROM and at our web site.
+Original Berkeley documentation is provided at our web site.
 Please visit "Further Documentation" on page 101 for details.
 Note the document covers version 4.70 of the model.
 Earlier versions are available from the BSIM3/4 web site at BSIM Reference.

-4.27.3 Process Binning
+4.28.3 Process Binning